AntonBiryukovUofC/RayTracerFortran/README.md

 										timeP = as.numeric(timeP))`

 I will populate later this section, after I "clean" this repository.
+For now, look at the details in **rayTracerR.R**.